 Parrot developers track issues using the Github issues system at https://github.com/parrot/parrot/issues/ Users can submit new tickets and track the status of existing tickets.
 Github also provides a wiki used in project development and a source code browser.

 Parrot's first release occurred in September 2001.
 It reached 1.0 in March 2009.
 The Parrot project makes releases on the third Tuesday of each month.
-Two releases a year — occuring every January and July — are "supported" releases intended for production use.
+Two releases a year — occurring every January and July — are "supported" releases intended for production use.
 The other ten releases are development releases for language implementers and testers.

 Development proceeds in cycles around releases.
 Activity just before a release focuses on closing tickets, fixing bugs, reviewing documentation, and preparing for the release.
 Immediately after the release, larger changes occur, such as merging branches, adding large features, or removing deprecated features.
 This allows developers to ensure that changes have sufficient testing time before the next release.
 Releases also encourage feedback as casual users and testers explore the newest versions.